astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/3_building_blocks.rst

 Such a use case would be particularly computationally expensive.
 It is therefore highly recommended in such cases to search for possible spectral redundancy before creating a "Source" object from a spectral cube.

-.. todo:: insert image of these use cases
+**!!!** insert image of these use cases

-Structure of ScopeSim_templates package
+Structure of ScopeSim-templates package
 ***************************************

-Currently Scopesim_templates splits the helper functions into categories based on the complexity of the Source object that is produced.
+Currently ScopeSim-templates splits the helper functions into categories based on the complexity of the Source object that is produced.
-The "basic" subpackage contains helper function which are useful for quick look investigations, but which should not be used for in depth feasibility studies.
+The ``basic`` subpackage contains helper function which are useful for quick look investigations, but which should not be used for in depth feasibility studies.
-For example the "stars.cluster" function does not allow age or metallicity to be set.
+For example the ``stars.cluster`` function does not allow age or metallicity to be set.
-In contrast the "advanced" subpackage contains functions that can be useful for very specific science cases, but are not adapted for general use.
+In contrast the ``advanced`` subpackage contains functions that can be useful for very specific science cases, but are not adapted for general use.

 In addition to the general functions, it is possible to add helper functions for objects used by specific instruments.
-The "micado" subpackage for example contains functions that produce objects specific to the MICADO instrument at the ELT.
+The ``micado`` subpackage for example contains functions that produce objects specific to the MICADO instrument at the ELT.

 Community participation is most welcome to help expand the number of object template function in the ScopeSim_templates package.